 November 2019 - David Evans, Vice President for Training and Assessment, speaks on the Two Paeds in a Pod podcast about how this will affect trainees and trainers

-June 2019 - We update our Shape of Paediatric Training fact sheet, available to download below
+June 2019 - We update our fact sheet

 January 2019 - We respond to the General Medical Council's credentialing consultation, available to download below

 October 2017 - We publish our position paper in response to the Shape of Training